 Adding a Modifier¶

-The F-Curve modifier panel is located in the Properties region.
+The F-Curve modifier panel is located in the Sidebar region.
 Select a curve by selecting one of its curve points, or by selecting the channel list.
 Click on the Add Modifier menu to select a modifier.

 Types of Modifiers¶

 Generator creates a Factorized or Expanded Polynomial function.
 These are basic mathematical formulas that represent lines, parabolas, and other more complex curves, depending on the values used.

 - This option causes the modifier to be added to the curve, instead of replacing it by default.